Evaluation of projects shall be organized by the Central Project Management Agency (Programme Operator). The evaluation takes place in three phases:

 At the time of the eligibility evaluation of applications, the CPMA may ask the Applicant to submit the missing information and/ or documents.

-Applications shall be evaluated for no more than 90 working days after the deadline for the submission of applications specified in the call for applications.
+Applications shall be evaluated in 90 days after the deadline for the submission of applications specified in the call for applications.

-In the implementation of the project the Applicants shall contribute to the achievement of the following outcome indicators:
+In the implementation of the project the Applicants shall seek to contribute to the achievement of the following monitoring indicator:

-Applicants shall contribute to the achievement of the following Programme output indicators:
+Applicants shall seek to contribute to the achievement of the following output indicators:

-The Applicants submitting an application in partnership with Donor State entities shall also contribute to the bilateral outcome of the Programme: "Enhanced collaboration between Donor and Beneficiary State entities involved in the Programme”, expressed by the following indicators:
+The Applicants applying in partnership with Donor State entities shall also contribute to the bilateral outcome of the Programme: "Enhanced collaboration between Donor and Beneficiary State entities involved in the Programme”, expressed by the following indicators:

 The number of project partners is unlimited.